Jewellery remodelling gone mad? No, a practical solution for an engagement ring wearer.

 A lovely way to ensure that she is able to keep wearing the rings she has owned all this time.

-[Update – we did check in after a few weeks of wear to make sure that everything feels right.
+Update – we checked in after a few weeks of wear to make sure that everything feels right.
 Our client is now used to the shape, and says that it feels no different to wearing a round ring – she doesn’t notice it.
-Which is exactly why I had suggested this route for the engagement ring remodelling project 🙂 It is great to hear how much she is enjoying wearing them again.]
+Which is exactly why I had suggested this route for the engagement ring remodelling project.
+It is great to hear how much she is enjoying wearing them again.